 Re-evaluate your business risks

-Mattias compares the cloud transition to moving from a detached house to a block of flats.
-Now you have transferred some maintenance responsibilities to the housing co-operative, but now someone also has the master key.
+Mattias compared the cloud transition to moving from a detached house to a block of flats.
+You transfer some maintenance responsibilities to the housing co-operative, but now someone also has the master key.
 Besides, you must live by the common rules.

 In the cloud world, maintenance access for your application developers and cloud service provider’s administrators is typically more open than in the on-premise world.
 Technical measures can mitigate some of these threats, but you should also consider processes related to security and privacy.
 Thinking about the three aspects of security, confidentiality, integrity, and availability helps you with risk analysis.